alibaba/GraphScope/docs/developer_guide.rst

 Building and Testing
 --------------------

 GraphScope has many dependencies.

-To make life easier, we provide two docker images with all needed dependencies installed.
+To make life easier, we provide two docker images with all required dependencies installed.

     - `graphscope-vineyard` as the builder, and
     - `graphscope-runtime` as the base image for runtime.

 For developers, they just need to ``git clone`` the latest version of code from our `repo <https://github.com/alibaba/GraphScope>`_, make their changes to the code and build with command in the root: